Luke Combs Will Livestream Concert to Support Bartenders, Waitstaff Affected by COVID-19 | 98.3 WCCQ

 Luke Combs Will Livestream Concert to Support Bartenders, Waitstaff Affected by COVID-19

-May 1st, Combs will take to his social media pages to offer a concert.
-Donations will be taken, during his performance, to help bartenders and waitstaff, who are affected by the Coronavirus.
+On May 1st, Combs will take to his social media pages to give a concert.
+Donations will be taken during his performance to help bartenders and waitstaff affected by the Coronavirus.